codingdesigner/Survival-Kit/README.markdown

 - __index.html__ is empty and contains no content
 - __elements.html__ includes a collection of standard html elements
-- I will be including others soon, including basic forms, content pages, sidebars, footers, etc
+- You'll find many other, including basic forms, content pages, sidebars, footers, etc

 This also includes a Sass / Compass folder that starts with some very clean defaults.
 I can't include those projects in this one, so you'll need to install Sass and Compass to get started with these, and I encourage you to install Susy and other projects like Fancy Buttons as well.

+## Getting Started

+I've created an intro [screencast](http://thecodingdesigner.com/tutorials/please-allow-me-introduce-myself) and a video podcast about using the Kit while designing in the browser at [The Coding Designer](http://thecodingdesigner.com/)

 ## Requirements